Editor’s Note: Adds additional comment from Osborne

 “Trevor saw the possibility of creating an end-to-end zero-emission transportation system when the industry was still in its nascent stages and took action to build the Nikola of today, with world-class partnerships, groundbreaking R&D, and a revolutionary business model.”

-CEO Mark Russell said Nikola is committed to deliver on Nikola’s vision for a zero-emissions future.
+CEO Mark Russell said Nikola is committed to delivering on Nikola’s vision for a zero-emissions future.

 A scrapper on Twitter